17 Best Beaches in Toronto: Your 2026 Beach Guide

 In my opinion, Woodbine Beach is the best beach in Toronto.
 Growing up in the Beaches neighborhood, I spent almost every day here, and I know this area intimately.

-At Woodbine Beach, there’s something for everyone.
-You can play beach volleyball, go swimming, or let the kids enjoy the playgrounds and splashpad.
-The long boardwalk is a perfect place for a leisurely walk, and the Martin Goodman bike trail is fantastic for cyclists.
+You can play beach volleyball, go swimming, or let the kids enjoy the playgrounds and splash pad.
+The long boardwalk is a perfect place for an afternoon walk, and the Martin Goodman bike trail is fantastic for cyclists.

-For skaterboarders, Ashbridges’ Bay Skate Park is right across the street, and just a short walk from the beach, you will find many excellent restaurants and patios on Queen Street East.
+For skateboarders, Ashbridges’ Bay Skate Park is right across the street, and just a short walk from the beach, you will find many excellent restaurants and patios on Queen Street East.

 Woodbine Beach is also easily accessible by car or TTC.
 There are various parking options available in the area, although the parking lots in the beach neighbourhood can get quite busy in the summer!

-Ultimately, what sets Woodbine Beach apart from all the other beaches in Toronto is the large variety of amenities and activities available at the beach and in the area.
-With so much to see and do at Woodbine Beach it is my number-one pick for the best beach in the GTA.
+Ultimately, what sets Woodbine Beach apart from all the other beautiful beaches in Toronto is the large variety of amenities and activities found right on the beach and in the neighbourhood.
+With so much to see and do at Woodbine Beach this is my number-one pick for the best beach in Toronto.

 Kew Balmy Beach is located at the bottom of Kew Gardens Park and is just east of Woodbine Beach in the Beaches neighbourhood.
 It is one of the most photographed locations in Toronto, with its stunning beaches and iconic Leuty Lifeguard Station.